Heterogeneous Treatment Effects in Social Networks: Causal Inference and Networks

-We use Pearl's probabilistic causal models to define a data generative model for social networks that enable us to reason about the effects of interventions.
-(We refer the reader to~\cite{pearl2000book} for basics of probabilistic causal models).
+We use probabilistic causal models and structural equations \cite{pearl2000book} to define a data generative model for social networks that enable us to reason about the effects of interventions (our model is similar to prior work, e.g., \cite{ogburn2017causal}).